torproject/tor/doc/HACKING/ReleasingTor.md

    years.)

-3. Make sure that the new version is recommened in the latest consensus.
+3. Make sure that the new version is recommended in the latest consensus.
    (Otherwise, users will get confused when it complains to them about its status.)